 When you’re testing out new technology, you want to have a big enough group to get sufficient feedback, but small enough that it’s not overwhelming to set up.
-One team within an organization or a small project can be a good place to start, hopefully including somewhere between 10-20 people.
+One team within an organization or a small pilot project can be a good place to start, hopefully including somewhere between 10-20 people.
 Whoever is selected for the group also needs to be people who will use the new technology regularly.

 The pilot group will be essential if you decide to expand the use of the technology at your organization as they will become a resource and can assist with on boarding for new employees when they start using the technology.

 4. Develop a Plan for On Boarding